LLNL/Umpire/docs/sphinx/cookbook/pool_advice.rst

 memory to be.
 This can be useful for ensuring that the memory is kept on the GPU.

-By creating a pool on top of an :class:`AllocationAdvisor', you can amortize the cost of applying memory advice:
+By creating a pool on top of an :class:`umpire::strategy::AllocationAdvisor`, you can amortize the cost of applying memory advice:

 .. literalinclude:: ../../../examples/cookbook/recipe_three_pool_advice.cpp
                     :lines: 34-44